ITVAPP/iappplayer/README.md

 This library strives to support at least the second-to-last version of Flutter (N-1 support).

 However, due to major changes in Flutter versions, compatibility cannot be fully guaranteed, and major or minor version updates will be released when necessary.

+## 🤝 Open Source Contribution

+> 💡 **This plugin is under active development, and community participation is welcome!**
+>
+> 🔄 **Version Update Notice** - Due to the rapid iteration of the project, you may encounter incompatible changes in each version, and we will try to provide detailed explanations in the changelog.
+>
+> 💪 **How to Contribute** - This plugin is developed and maintained for free by [TV Treasure App Store (www.itvapp.net)].
+We warmly welcome your participation through the following ways:
+> - 🐛 **Submit Bug Reports** - Please provide timely feedback through GitHub Issues when you find issues
+> - ✨ **Feature Suggestions** - Propose your needs and improvement ideas
+> - 🔧 **Code Contributions** - Directly submit Pull Requests to fix issues or add new features
+> - 📝 **Documentation Improvements** - Help improve and refine project documentation
+>
+> 🌟 **All valuable contributions will be carefully reviewed.
+Let's build a better player together!**

 ## 📄 License